Morning, Thursday, 11th July 2019

 THIS EVENT IS CPD CERTIFIED

-Delegates will also assess how to address the practical challenges of designing the technology systems for use in health and social care including future-proofing, interoperability and the use of open systems.
+Delegates will also assess how to address the practical challenges of designing the technology systems for use in health and social care, including future-proofing, interoperability and the use of open systems.

 Delegates will consider the priorities for the health and social care system - and its supply chain - in maintaining public trust and ensuring data security is central in technology design.

-We also expect discussion on wider issues for patient engagement with health technology, including both the opportunities for patient empowerment through personalised care and also how to address unintended health inequalities in cases of groups less able or less well-resourced to benefit from the potential that technology can offer.
+We also expect discussion on wider issues for patient engagement with health technology - including both the opportunities for patient empowerment through personalised care and also how to address unintended health inequalities in cases of groups less able or less well-resourced to benefit from the potential that technology can offer.